 System institutions reduce credit risk through certain federal government guarantee programs, such as the Farm Service Agency, Small Business Administration and General Sales Manager Program of the USDA.
-As of December 31, 2023 and 2022, \$10.869 billion and \$11.841 billion of loans had varying levels of federal government guarantees.
-System institutions also limit, to some extent, the credit risk of certain real estate mortgage loans by entering into agreements with others that provide long-term standby commitments to purchase System loans and other credit guarantees.
-The amount of loans under these other credit guarantees was \$3.183 billion at December 31, 2023, of which \$2.706 billion was provided by Farmer Mac, as compared with total credit guarantees of \$3.160 billion at December 31, 2022, of which \$2.624 billion was provided by Farmer Mac.
-Fees for credit guarantees totaled \$14 million for the year ended December 31, 2023 and \$15 million for both years ended December 31, 2022 and 2021 and are included in other operating expenses.
+As of December 31, 2024 and 2023, \$10.981 billion and \$10.869 billion of loans had varying levels of federal government guarantees.
+System institutions also limit, to some extent, the credit risk of certain real estate mortgage loans by entering into agreements with others that provide longterm standby commitments to purchase System loans and other credit guarantees.
+The amount of loans under these other credit guarantees was \$3.154 billion at December 31, 2024, of which \$2.727 billion was provided by Farmer Mac, as compared with total credit guarantees of \$3.183 billion at December 31, 2023, of which \$2.706 billion was provided by Farmer Mac.
+Fees for credit guarantees totaled \$15 million, \$14 million and \$15 million for the years ended December 31, 2024, 2023 and 2022 and are included in other operating expenses.